cloudprivacylabs/lsa/web/content/docs/basics.md

 ## JSON-LD Representation

-A JSON-LD layered schema is of the following format:
+A JSON-LD layered schema looks like this:

 {{< highlight json >}}
 {